-- 8.8.4.1 The space between magnets will be centered at one set of the mounting holes, which will be marked to indicate zero degrees (0) centerline. - 8.8.4.2 Magnets must be permanently affixed/ epoxied to the can and not removable.
+- 8.9.3.1 The space between magnets will be centered at one set of the mounting holes, which will be marked to indicate zero degrees (0) centerline. - 8.9.3.2 Magnets must be permanently affixed/epoxy to the can and not removable.
 Ceramic magnets only.
 Honing of the magnets or reforming the can will not be allowed.
 Only single-piece (two magnets in a can), or split (four magnets in a can) are allowed.
 Single piece magnets will not be cut to emulate split magnets.
-Single piece or split magnets must be of equal size and glued into the can in such a way that they do not advance the magnetic timing of the motor. - 8.8.4.3 Motor will have adjustable timing.
+Single piece or split magnets must be of equal size and glued into the can in such a way that they do not advance the magnetic timing of the motor. - 8.9.3.3 Motor will have adjustable timing.
 Timing rings shall not be drilled to allow any increased timing other than those drill holes from the manufacturer.
-Timing for motors shall not exceed 36 degrees. - 8.8.4.4 Brush hoods will be stand up (3.75 mm x 5 mm) only.
-Brush hoods may be changed from approved ROAR can/ endbell combinations to allow for stand up brush hoods. - 8.8.4.5 "L" cut/ timed brushes will not be allowed.
+Timing for motors shall not exceed 36 degrees. - 8.9.3.4 Brush hoods will be stand up (3.75 mm x 5 mm) only.
+Brush hoods may be changed from approved ROAR can/ endbell combinations to allow for stand up brush hoods. - 8.9.3.5 "L" cut/ timed brushes will not be allowed.
 Only 3.75 mm x 5 mm brushes and hoods will be used.
 Trimming/ modifying or reducing the size of larger brushes to stand up brush size is not allowed.
 Slotting and/ or elongating the brush hoods mounting holes to cock/ shift the location or change the alignment of the brush is prohibited.
 Endbell must be secured to the can with screws.
-No gluing of the endbell to the can is allowed. - 8.8.4.6 Ball bearings are allowed. - 8.8.4.7 End bell must have the original manufacturer's logo, name or mark molded in. - 8.8.4.8 Swapping of components from one Manufacturer into a motor from another Manufacturer is prohibited.
-All 19T Oval motor combinations (armature/ can/ endbell) shall be manufacturer specific (i.e. Epic/ Epic/ Epic, Yokomo/ Yokomo, etc.).
+No gluing of the endbell to the can is allowed. - 8.9.3.6 Ball bearings are allowed. - 8.9.3.7 End bell must have the original manufacturer's logo, name or mark molded in. - 8.9.3.8 Swapping of components from one Manufacturer into a motor from another Manufacturer is prohibited.
+All 19T Oval motor combinations (armature/ can/ endbell) shall be manufacturer specific (i.e. Epic/ Epic/ Epic, Yokomo/ Yokomo, Yokomo, etc.).

-8.9 ELECTRIC VEHICLE CLASS SPECIFICATIONS
+8.10 ELECTRIC VEHICLE CLASS SPECIFICATIONS

-8.9.1 1/10 scale Electric Off-road Buggy (IFMAR Classes)
+8.10.1 1/10 scale Electric Off-road Buggy (IFMAR Classes)

-ltem Limit Specification
+Item Limit Specification

 Length (B) Maximum 457.2 mm

 Width Maximum 250 mm

 Height Maximum 203.2 mm

-Maximum 292 mm
+Wheelbase (A) Maximum 292 mm

-Wheelbase (A) Minimum 229 mm
+Wileelbase (A) Minimum 229 mm

-Woight six coll 2WD class Minimum 1499g
+Weight 2WD class Minimum 1499g

-Weight - six cell 4WD class wiiniiniuni 1613g
+vveigni 4WD class Willillilliam 1613g

-Mounting head diameter Maximum 55.88 mm
+Mounting bead diameter Maximum 55.88 mm

-Wheels Mounting beau diameter Minimum 41.275 mm
+Wheels Woulding bead diameter Minimum 41.275 mm

-Overall diameter Maximum 61.468 mm
+Wileels Overall diameter Maximum 61.468 mm

 Width Maximum 38.1 mm

-Tiroc Diameter Maximum 90 mm
+Tires Diameter Maximum 90 mm

-11165 ase (A) Association Maximum Association - six cell 2WD class Minimum Association 4WD class Minimum Minimum Association Mounting bead diameter Maximum Minimum Association Overall diameter Maximum Maximum Minimum Association Width Maximum Maximum Maximum Minimum Association Midth Maximum Maximum Maximum Minimum Minimum 44.45 mm
+Tiles Width Maximum 44.45 mm

 Chord Maximum 76.2 mm

-Poor Wing Side dam length Maximum 100 mm
+Rear Wing Side dam length Maximum 100 mm

 Real Willy Side dam height Maximum 50 mm

 Width Maximum 177 mm

 Chord Maximum 63.5 mm

 Front Wing Side dam length Maximum 69.85 mm

 Side dam height Maximum 19.05 mm

 Width Maximum 127 mm

-8.9.1.2 Tire type: Rubber only
+8.10.1.2 Tire type: Rubber only

-8.9.1.3 Battery Cells: Six cell maximum.
+8.10.1.3 Battery Cells: Six cell maximum or 2 cell 7.4 lithium battery racing non-truck type vehicle.